 To move these items quickly, the demand for reliable reefer and dry van capacity spikes in many southern states throughout July including, but not limited to:

-This rising demand for their services is great for the truck drivers in these areas which makes finding capacity for your outbound freight more difficult.
+Rising demand for their services is great for the truck drivers in these areas which makes finding capacity for your outbound freight more difficult.
 Drivers want to be efficient with their time and produce season grants them maximum efficiency.

 From one load to the next, drivers certainly aren’t hurting for work which makes enticing them to leave these regions more expensive.
 As a result, expect to pay a bit more — as you did in June — to secure dry van or reefer capacities out of these regions during July.